Florida Premises Liability

 If you are injured because of an unsafe condition on someone’s property, you will have to show that you were lawfully on the property, the possessor of the property was negligent in dealing with an unsafe condition, and that the possessor’s negligence caused your injury.

-If you or a loved one has been injured and would like to pursue a premises liability case, please contact the knowledgeable Florida personal injury attorneys at Friedman Rodman Frank & Estrada, P.A. toll-free for a free consultation at (877) 448-8585.
+If you or a loved one has been injured and would like to pursue a premises liability case, please contact the knowledgeable Florida personal injury attorneys at Friedman Rodman Frank & Estrada, P.A. call at 305-448-8585.